Dexter (TV series): Exterior filming

 Although the series is set in Miami, Florida, many of the exterior scenes are filmed in Los Angeles and Long Beach, California.
 Many landmark buildings and locations in Long Beach are featured throughout the series.
 The finale episode's airport scene takes place at Ontario International Airport in Ontario, California.

+While many of the exterior scenes are filmed in Los Angeles and Long Beach, California, so are many interior scenes.
+For example, many of the locations seen in season six of the show, which features the "Doomsday Killer" as that season's prominent serial killer, are filmed on the campus of California State University Long Beach.
+Featured locations include the school, such as the McIntosh Humanities Building, the Beach Auditorium in the University Student Union building, and the Liberal Arts/ Fine Arts buildings.
+From the same season, the production of the show also were shot at or featured historic buildings in Long Beach, including the Villa Riviera and the Abbey San Encino, which is a now private home but constructed to uniquely mimic the Californian missions and a medieval style of architecture.

 Marketing

 In preparation for the United Kingdom launch of the series, Fox UK experimented with an SMS-based viral marketing campaign.
-Mobile phone owners received the following unsolicited SMS messages addressed to them by name with no identifying information other than being from "Dexter": "Hello (name).
+Mobile phone owners received unsolicited SMS messages addressed to them by name with no identifying information other than being from "Dexter", such as, "Hello (name).
 I'm heading to the UK sooner than you might think.
 Dexter."
 The SMS message was followed by an email directing the user to an online video "news report" about a recent spree of killings.
 Using on-the-fly video manipulation, the user's name and a personalized message were worked into the report—the former written in blood on a wall near the crime scene, the latter added to a note in an evidence bag carried past the camera.
 While the marketing campaign raised the show's profile, it proved unpopular with many mobile owners, who saw this as spam advertising aimed at mobile phones.
-In response to complaints about the SMS element of the campaign, Fox issued the following statement:
+In response to complaints about the SMS element of the campaign, Fox issued this statement:

 The text message you received was part of an internet viral campaign for our newest show Dexter.
 However, it was not us who sent you the text, but one of your friends.
 We do not have a database of viewer phone numbers.
 The text message went along with a piece on the net that you can then send on to other people you know.
 If you go to [the website] you will see the page that one of your friends has filled in to send you that message.
-Therefore I suggest you have a word with anyone who knows your mobile number and see who sent you this message.
+Therefore, I suggest you have a word with anyone who knows your mobile number and see who sent you this message.
 For the record, we did not make a record of any phone numbers used in this campaign.